Catalans: Language

 The Catalan language is a Romance language.
 It is the language closest to Occitan, and it also shares many features with other Romance languages such as Spanish, French, Portuguese, Aragonese, and Italian.
 There are a number of linguistic varieties that are considered dialects of Catalan, among them, the dialect group with the most speakers, Central Catalan.

 The total number of Catalan speakers is over 9.8 million (2011), with 5.9 million residing in Catalonia.
 More than half of them speak Catalan as a second language, with native speakers being about 4.4 million of those (more than 2.8 in Catalonia).
 Very few Catalan monoglots exist; basically, virtually all of the Catalan speakers in Spain are bilingual speakers of Catalan and Spanish, with a sizable population of Spanish-only speakers of immigrant origin (typically born outside Catalonia or with both parents born outside Catalonia) existing in the major Catalan urban areas as well.
 In Roussillon, only a minority of French Catalans speak Catalan nowadays, with French being the majority language for the inhabitants after a continued process of language shift.
 According to a 2019 survey by the Catalan government, 31.5% of the inhabitants of Catalonia have Catalan as first language at home whereas 52.7% have Spanish, 2.8% both Catalan and Spanish and 10.8% other languages.

 The inhabitants of the Aran valley count Aranese–an Occitan dialect–rather than Catalan as their own language.
 These Catalans are also bilingual in Spanish.

 In September 2005, the .cat TLD, the first Internet language-based top-level domain, was approved for all web pages intending to serve the needs of the Catalan linguistic and cultural community on the Internet.
 This community is made up of those who use the Catalan language for their online communication or promote the different aspects of Catalan culture online.

 Traditional clothes

 The traditional dress (now practically only used in folkloric celebrations) included the barretina (a sort of woollen, long cap usually red or purple) and the faixa (a sort of wide belt) among men, and ret (a fine net bag to contain hair) among women.
 The traditional footwear was the espardenya or espadrille.

+Other items of clothing typical of Catalan female folk costume include the 'pubilla' dress; the 'catalana' also known as the 'pagesa' and the 'gandalla' as headwear.